 Is it lingering around your office?
-According to Vault.com’s annual Office Romance Survey, half of American professionals say they have participated in an office romance.
+According to Vault.com’s annual Office Romance Survey, half of American professionals say they have participated in office romances.
 This may not be a shocking statistic if you stop to consider a full-time employee spends at least half of his or her waking hours on the job.
-Relationships are bound to form.
+As a result, relationships are bound to form.
 As managers and organizational leaders, what precautions can we take to ensure that personal relationships minimally affect the workplace?

 Consider these 5 strategies on romantic relationships to keep your business compliant and minimize liability.

-Whether you like it or not, romance in the workplace will occur on occasion.
-Be prepared to address it through your organization’s policies and training efforts.
-Consult your human resources department with any questions concerning office romance or sexual harassment.
+Whether you like it or not, office romances will occur on occasion in the workplace.
+Also, be prepared to address it through your organization’s policies and training efforts.
+Additionally, consult your human resources department with any questions concerning office romances or sexual harassment.
 If you do not have an HR professional on staff, Tandem HR would love to help you.

 Tandem HR is a Certified Professional Employer Organization (CPEO) providing hundreds of businesses with high-touch and custom HR solutions.
 We provide payroll, benefits, risk management, employee relations and much more.